Corporate HR is ready to assist you. Reach out to us via our contact form.

 International spouses and partners of DTU employees are often interested in finding meaningful career opportunities in Denmark, but they lack both a social and professional network to help them along the way.

-At DTU, we have service to give accompanying partners the tools they need to build their network and enter the Danish job market.
-You can find an overview of all tools in DTU’s Spouse Flyer.
+At DTU, we recognize the importance and long term benefits of giving accompanying partners the tools they need to build their network and enter the Danish job market.
+You can find an overview of all the available tools in DTU’s Spouse Flyer.

 Accompanying spouses are invited to join the following networks and events:

 We look forward to welcoming you to Denmark.

 In Denmark, there are good public childcare facilities for children aged 6 months – 6 years, and it is common to send children to a nursery (6 months – 3 years) or kindergarten (3 – 6 years) during working hours.
 Some facilities offer both nursery and kindergarten groups under the same roof.
 The rates vary depending on where you live and whether your child attends nursery or kindergarten.
 All public childcare facilties are co-financed by the municipality and monthly fees paid by the parents.
 It is also possible to find private nurseries and kindergartens, as well as private caregivers.

 The Danish childcare system focuses on strengthening children's social, verbal and motor skills.
 The staff will emphasize values surrounding social relationships such as empathy and responsibility.
 Danish child-rearing also focuses heavily on play, both through structured activities and free play time, as well as being outdoors -- also in cold or rainy weather.
 In addition, children will be encouraged to be independent.